 Commonwealth and federal law require that a pharmacy dispense a minimum of a 72-hours supply.
 PA Health & Wellness will allow a 72-hour supply of medication to any patient awaiting a prior authorization determination.
 The purpose is to avoid interruption of current therapy or delay in the initiation of therapy.
 All participating pharmacies are authorized to provide a 72-hour supply of medication and will be reimbursed for the ingredient cost and dispensing fee of the 72-hour supply of medication, whether or not the PA request is ultimately approved or denied.
 This is in addition to those Participants on chronic medications who qualify for a 15-day supply.
-The pharmacy will contact the RxAdvance Pharmacy Help Desk at 1-800-681-4572 for a prescription override to submit the 72-hour medication supply or 15-day supply for payment.
-The Envolve Pharmacy Solutions call center is available 24 hours a day, 7 days a week.
+The pharmacy will submit override codes provided in point of sale (POS) messaging.